Degree/Certificate: Associate in Applied Science

 - Annual immunization for seasonal flu (influenza) is required.

 - If background checks are required by NCCC or clinical facility, all costs related to background checks conducted by a third party vendor will be the responsibility of the student.
-See nursing department for details on requirements.
+See nursing program for details on requirements.

 Graduates from Practical Nurse programs are eligible for limited advanced standing and should consult the Nursing Program for details.